← home

 Docker

 Docker is a tool for creating and running containers.
 Containers are instantiated from images, and you can instantiate multiple disposable containers from a single image.
 You can specify how an image should be built, including which packages and files to include, in a Dockerfile.
-Base images can be pulled from Docker Hub or custom-made.
+Base images for use as starting points in Dockerfiles can be pulled from Docker Hub or custom-made.

-Docker builds images in terms of layers.
-Each command line in a Dockerfile creates a new layer in the final image, and created layers are stored in a build cache.
+Docker builds images in terms of layers according to a specified Dockerfile and build context, i.e. a set of files that the build can access.
+Each command line in the Dockerfile creates a new layer in the final image, and created layers are stored in a build cache.
 For command lines whose inputs, including all previous commands in the Dockerfile, have been seen before, the corresponding layers are simply restored from the build cache.
 When a command line’s input does change, its corresponding layer and the layers of all subsequent command lines will be rebuilt.
 You should organize your Dockerfiles to use the build cache efficiently and be aware of situations in which you might have to clear the build cache to force a layer to be rebuilt.

 Dockerfiles also support multi-stage builds, which allow you to specify multiple build stages based on different base images.
 They are useful for producing minimal images without unnecessary build-time dependencies and for writing Dockerfiles with good build-cache properties that are relatively easy to read and maintain.